Plastic Pallets

 Plastic Skids

-Pallets with wheels for easier movement.
+Pallets equipped with wheels for easier mobility and maneuverability.

 Rackable Pallets